Aboriginal-Australian Fellowship: Meetings and conferences

 The first public meeting was held in Sydney Town Hall on 29 April 1957, where the AAF launched a petition drafted by Jessie Street, an Australian suffragette and committee member of the Anti-Slavery and Aborigines' Protection Society in London, calling on the federal government to change the Constitution to alter certain clauses in it which discriminated against Aboriginal people.
 A number of other organisations, including trades unions and the Union of Australian Women, affiliated themselves and helped to distribute the petition.

 Delegates from the Aboriginal-Australian Fellowship attended the conference in Adelaide and joined the Federal Council for Aboriginal Advancement (FCAA) when it was founded in February 1958.
 It was one of the left-wing Aboriginal affiliates of the FCAA, who became the majority voting bloc in 1962 when the Northern Territory Council for Aboriginal Rights (NTCAR) joined in 1962.
 (The others were the Council for the Advancement of Aborigines and Torres Strait Islanders (Queensland) and the Council for Aboriginal Rights (Victoria)).

 The AAF held its first New South Wales conference in October 1961, at which a resolution was passed calling for the repeal of the Aborigines Protection Act 1909 (NSW) and a campaign launched straight afterwards.
 The campaign included demonstrating at meetings of the major parties during the March 1962 New South Wales state election, and kept up the pressure afterwards, targeting the Labor premier Bob Heffron.
 In August 1962, Section 9 of the Aborigines Protection Act 1909 was repealed, allowing the consumption of liquor by Aboriginal people.

 Other activities

 The Fellowship also lobbied for land rights reform, with Leon, who was also a member of the Aborigines Protection Board, developing a plan for the historically Aboriginal area of La Perouse (which was and is the longest-functioning Aboriginal community in Sydney, with Aboriginal people having lived there for thousands of years before colonisation began in 1788).
-The NSW Housing Commission eventually bowed to pressure and built suitable accommodation and an historical and cultural centre for the residents.
+The NSW Housing Commission eventually bowed to pressure and built suitable accommodation and a historical and cultural centre for the residents.